Bernabé Zapata Miralles: 2022: French Open fourth round & first top-15 win, top 75 debut

-2023: First Two ATP semifinals in Latin America, Masters fourth round, top 40
+2023: Two ATP semifinals in Latin America, Masters fourth round, top 50

 At the ATP 250 2023 Córdoba Open he broke the record for the longest match ever in the tournament history when he defeated compatriot Roberto Carballés Baena in three hours and 26 minutes in the first round.
 The previous-longest match was in 2020, when Albert Ramos Viñolas outlasted Pablo Andújar in three hours and 20 minutes.

 At the next ATP 250 2023 Argentina Open he reached the semifinals for the first time in his career defeating two seeds, fourth seed, home favorite, Argentine Diego Schwartzman in the second round and fifth seed, another Argentine Francisco Cerúndolo in the quarterfinals but lost to top seed compatriot and eventual champion Carlos Alcaraz.
 As a result, he reached a new career high ranking of world No. 63 on 20 February 2023.

 He reached back to back semifinals in the Latin American Golden Swing at the ATP 500 2023 Rio Open defeating two seeds again, fourth seed Francisco Cerúndolo again and seventh seed Albert Ramos Viñolas.
 He lost to second seed and eventual champion Cameron Norrie.
 As a result, he moved another 20 positions in the top 45 at world No. 42 on 27 February 2023.

 At the 2023 Mutua Madrid Open he reached the third round of a Masters for the first time defeating Mackenzie McDonald and upset 19th seed Dan Evans.
 He then defeated another qualifier Roman Safiullin to reach the fourth round on his debut at this tournament.
 He lost to fourth seed Stefanos Tsitsipas.
 Following this result, he reached a new career high ranking in the top 40 at world No. 37 on 22 May 2023.
 Seeded 32nd for the first time at a Grand Slam at the 2023 French Open, he lost in the first round to Diego Schwartzman in five sets.

 He lost also in the first round at the 2023 Wimbledon Championships to Tomás Martín Etcheverry after being two sets to love up in a 4 and 1/2 hours match over two days after play was suspended due to darkness.

 At the 2023 US Open he lost to eventual champion Novak Djokovic in straight sets, having defeated wildcard Ethan Quinn in straight sets in the first.

-2024: 200 positions ranking drop, out of top 250
+2024–26: 300 positions ranking drop, retirement

 As a result of a couple of first round losses in the beginning of the season, his singles ranking fell outside the top 100 after the 2024 Rio Open.
 He fell as low as No. 143 on 26 February 2024, more than 100 positions from his career high ranking, for not being able to defend his semifinal points.
 He further dropped out of the top 200 on 20 May 2024 and of the top 250 on 9 September 2024.

+Zapata Miralles announced his retirement from professional tennis in December 2025, citing mental health issues.
+His final tournament was Copa Faulconbridge in May 2026.